determined-ai/determined/docs/intro/architecture/overview.rst

 Additional Cloud Resources
 ==========================

-Additional resources are required for cloud environements.
+Additional resources are required for cloud environments.
 The following shows AWS and GCP core resource and peripheral resource requirements, for example.
 See the :doc:`/cluster-setup-guide/deploy-cluster/overview` for more detailed information about installing and setting up cloud environments.

 Core resources
 ^^^^^^^^^^^^^^